Maverick philosopher Frederick Nietzsche had some rather unconventional views about love and marriage

 But despite his tragic personal circumstances, Nietzsche’s highly original brand of thinking had an enormous impact on subsequent generations of philosophers, 20th century psychological thought and even, some say pop music.

 Nietzsche like to court controversy.
 An atheist, he spent his life railing against Christianity, rejecting the traditional virtues of humility and passivity.
 Nietzsche’s philosophy of the Superman (no, not Clark Kent) aka the Übermensch was all about achieving the greatest human potential, free of the constraints of a repressive society.

 As well as being the most controversial of modern philosophers, Nietzsche was arguably the most misunderstood.
 Contrary to popular misconceptions, he was not a Nazi or anti-Semite.

 He did however place great value on friendship, and believed that great friends can inspire each other towards the ideals of the Übermensch.
 So it’s well worth listening to what Nietzsche had to say about marriage and relationships.
 You might not agree, but if nothing else his views are certainly not dull…..

 Marry someone ugly who you like talking to

-Nietzsche believed that romantic love was fleeting, and the highest form of human bond was friendship.
+Nietzsche believed that romantic love was fleeting and overrated, and the highest form of human bond was friendship.
 So if you marry someone just for their looks, what happens when they get old, grey and wrinkly.
 Nietzsche says that if you intend to be with someone for the rest of your life, it makes sense to marry someone you actually enjoy talking to.

 2) Don’t Marry for Love (II)